-The RouteAbout Central or DECswitch setup menu minimally configures the Router so that it can send and receive IP datagrams.
+The RouteAbout setup menu minimally configures the Router so that it can send and receive IP datagrams.
 Another MAM menu option connects the user to the Router command line interface (CLI) for the remainder of the Router configuration.
+The Quickconfig utility or the clear/VISN Router Configurator can also be used to complete the configuration.